 Hernia Symptoms – Strangulation

-Patients know when they have hernia strangulation.
-These patients are often have surgery on an emergent basis at the hospital.
+Patients know when they have a strangulated hernia.
+These patients often have surgery on an emergent basis at the hospital.
 The chances of a normal hernia strangulating is about 1%-2% per year that a patient has the hernia.
-Thus, although a very small chance of strangulation, over the course of 20-30 years, that chance increase more dramatically.
+Thus, although this is a very small chance of strangulation, over the course of 20-30 years, that chance increase more dramatically.
 This small risk is also why insurance companies agree to pay for hernia surgery even if a patient doesn’t have symptoms, since they do not want the risk of a patient having emergency surgery.

 Hernia Symptoms – Constipation